heyitsnuel/reseller_sales_analysis/README.md

 ```

 #### Consistency
 - `StartDate` in most cases should be earlier than `EndDate`, however ~55.9% of the rows have `EndDate` earlier than `StartDate`.
-This is excluding `EndDate` = "NULL" and `EndDate` is blank, since it is assumed that the corresponding product is still valid or active.
+This excludes `EndDate` = "NULL" and blanks, since it can be assumed that the corresponding product is still valid or active in such cases.

 Query to evaluate consistency
 ```